Meghan Markle’s Lawyers Reveal New Info On Thomas Markle & Supposed Royal Wedding Snub

-Meghan Markle’s lawyers are revealing some new information about rumors that have surrounded the Duchess’ relationship with her dad, Thomas Markle.
+Meghan Markle’s lawyers are revealing some new information about rumors that have surrounded the duchess’s relationship with her dad, Thomas Markle.
 According to court documents, the rumors about Meghan abandoning her dad before and after the royal wedding are supposedly untrue.
 Elle reported on the following excerpt.

 “[Meghan] has a long history of looking after her father’s welfare… She did provide extensive financial support for him, as well as act as primary caregiver for her grandmother… her father did not telephone her to explain that he was not coming to her wedding…,” noted the lawyers.

 If this version of events is true, then it’s news that Thomas supposedly didn’t tell his daughter that he would be absent on the big day.
-Previously, it’s been generally understood that the dad reached out to his daughter, and never heard from her.
+Previously, it’s been generally understood that her dad reached out to his daughter, and never heard back from her.
 He also maintained that all of his attempts to communicate were in vain, which was later questioned when the letter from Meghan was printed in the news.

 “[Meghan’s] team in Los Angeles did provide him with continued support for which he had expressed gratitude… she had reached out to him prior to the wedding and sought to protect him, as well as to ensure that he would be able to come to the wedding… she did not ignore him afterwards,” added the lawyers.